aaromalonline/liberate-atcs/README.md

    python main.py
    ```

-## 📜 License
-Open-sourced under the MIT License for personal use.
-Contact us for commercial distribution <br>
-See LICENSE file for details.

 ## 🤝 Support
 Contributions are welcome!
 Feel free to submit issues or pull requests to improve the project.
 ⭐ support us by starring the repo ⭐